debezium/container-images/kafka/1.7/README.md

 # Ports

 Containers created using this image will expose port 9092, which is the standard port used by Kafka.
 You can  use standard Docker options to map this to a different port on the host that runs the container.
+When using KRaft mode, port 9093 will be exposed for the controller listener, if the node has the 'controller' or 'combined' role.

 # Storing data